 Conclusion

-The National Education Policy 2020 is a transformative step towards creating a more equitable, quality, and flexible education system in India.
-While its successful implementation presents various challenges, with concerted efforts from all stakeholders, NEP 2020 has the potential to revolutionize the Indian education landscape.
-Thus preparing students for the demands of the 21st century and fostering a more inclusive and skilled society.
+The National Education Policy 2020, is the leap toward the creation of an equitable, quality, and flexible education system in India.
+Though it has a lot of challenges in its successful implementation, with active and concerted efforts on the part of every stakeholder, the NEP 2020 may bring about a revolution in the Indian education scenario.
+Thus, it prepares students for the demands of the 21st century and fosters a more inclusive and skilled society.